Skip to content

 What you can do with it

-Generate documents.
+Generate stakeholder-specific documentation.
 Deliverable templates define SPARQL-driven document structures.
 The toolbox generators produce Markdown, HTML, and interactive visualizations from the graph.
+Model once, generate views for executives, developers, auditors, and operations teams.

-Enable AI agents.
-The MCP server exposes the graph to Claude, Amazon Q, or any MCP-compatible agent.
-Architects ask natural language questions; the agent translates to SPARQL and returns grounded answers.
+Give AI agents access to your architecture.
+The MCP server exposes the graph to Claude, Amazon Q, or any MCP-compatible AI agent.
+Architects ask natural language questions; the agent translates to SPARQL and returns grounded answers — not hallucinated from training data, but derived from your actual architecture model.
+This is AI for enterprise architecture in practice — what Forrester calls the "context graph" that AI agents need to reason about an enterprise.

 Build custom metamodels.
 Extend the core ontology with organization-specific elements, relationships, and validation rules.
-The ArchiMate implementation (13 files, 17,000+ lines) serves as a reference for what a complete metamodel looks like.
+Define your own architecture modeling language or customize an existing one.
+The ArchiMate implementation (13 files, 17,000+ lines) serves as a reference for what a complete ArchiMate ontology looks like.

 Design principles

-These are the non-obvious choices that shape the ontologies.
+These are the non-obvious architectural choices that shape the ontologies — the decisions that make this a practical semantic architecture framework rather than an academic exercise.
 Each has a rationale documented in Design Decisions.

 • OWL for meaning, SHACL for validation, SKOS for navigation.
 OWL defines vocabulary semantics.
 SHACL enforces closed-world constraints.
 SKOS provides classification hierarchies for tool palettes and navigation.
 They don't overlap.